-Yan Li is an assistant professor in Claremont Graduate University’s Center for Information Systems & Technology (CISAT).
+Yan Li is an associate professor in Claremont Graduate University’s Center for Information Systems & Technology (CISAT).
 Her research focuses on data and knowledge management areas such as data mining, data warehousing, and semantic technologies with an emphasis on exploring the synergies between information systems and data analytics.
 Her other research stream focuses on developing information and communication technology (ICT) solutions for underserved populations in low-resource areas and improving social inclusion in health care.

 Li received both an MS and PhD from Virginia Commonwealth University.
 Prior to joining CGU, Li was a data scientist in industry, giving her vast experience in advanced analytics, machine learning, and big data platforms.
 She is the co-founder and board member of Techies Without Borders (TWB), a non-profit organization that harnesses information technology for education, healthcare, and human rights worldwide in resource-scarce communities.